AlexanderShaw/dm-calcs/README.md

 # dm-calcs

-mathematica notebooks for calculating binding energy
+This repo just stores some mathematica notebooks that can be used to calculate the binding energy of few particle systems.

+They were made using Mathematica 11.3